-Depending on the areas that could be closed to pot fishing and actual areas where fishermen place their pots, Alternatives 2-12 all provide some way for pot fishing to continue to some degree in the winter months, and would be expected to generate some of the same benefits to pot fishermen.
-However, all possible negative effect due to an earlier in-season closure would be expected under Alternatives 2-12.
+Depending on the areas that could be closed to pot fishing and actual areas where fishermen place their pots, Alternatives 2-12 all provide some way for pot fishing to continue to some degree in the winter months, and would be expected to generate some of the same level of benefits to pot fishermen by increasing access to the fishery in the winter.
+However, the possible negative effects due to an earlier in-season closure (due to the ACL being met) would also be expected under Alternatives 2-12.
 Because of the location of calving areas, there may be less fishing ground available for Florida pot fishermen for most of the winter months (Alternatives 2-6, 7b- Preferred Alternative 11), except for under Alternative 7/ Sub-Alternative 7a that would allow fishing in the winter between December 16 through March 14.
 However, under this sub-alternative, the interaction with adult whales and calves may be more likely, which could result in further fishing restrictions in the future.
-The alternative(s) with the smallest area of potential fishing grounds for Florida pot fishermen would be expected to the most beneficial to black sea bass pot fishermen in Florida.
+The alternative(s) with the smallest area that would close potential fishing grounds for Florida pot fishermen would be expected to the most beneficial to black sea bass pot fishermen in Florida.